owaaquino/todolist-react/README.md

     export default TodoList;
 ```
-In our App.js, we create a new function updateTodos to set the states new value
+In our App.js, we create a new function "updateTodos" to set the state's new value.
 ```javascript
     import React, { Component } from "react";
     import "./App.css";